 Room Addition

-A room addition (often referred to as a “bump-out”) is exactly what it sounds like.
-You’re building a single-structure room onto the side of your house typically for the purpose of adding another bedroom, bathroom, living room, or even to extend an existing room.
-These additions are popular for those looking for a smaller project that is less time consuming.
+A room addition (often referred to as a “bump-out”) is precisely what it sounds like.
+You’re building a single-structure room onto the side of your house, typically for the purpose of adding another bedroom, bathroom, living room, or even to extend an existing room.
+These additions are popular among those looking for a smaller, less time-consuming project.

 1. Benefits and considerations

 A room addition will provide you with that additional space you need without the burden of a full-scale addition.
-Bump-outs can be ideal for those not looking to invest as much into their home; however, it’s important to note that they are not always a significantly cheaper option.
+Bump-outs can be ideal for those not looking to invest as much in their home; however, it’s important to note that they are not always significantly cheaper.
 These additions are still subject to all of the necessary protocols of any other home remodel.

 2. Ideal scenarios for a room addition

-An ideal room addition would be a homeowner looking to build a new singular structure or increase the size of an existing one.
-For instance, a room addition can be building a new bedroom or bathroom but it can also be making a tight kitchen a bit roomier or expanding a living room to be more accommodating.
+An ideal room addition would be for a homeowner looking to build a new single structure or expand an existing one.
+For instance, a room addition can be building a new bedroom or bathroom, but it can also be making a tight kitchen a bit roomier or expanding a living room to be more accommodating.

 3. Common rooms to consider (bedrooms, bathrooms, living rooms, etc.)

-The most common rooms to consider would be bedrooms, bathrooms, living rooms, offices, dens/playrooms, or kitchens.
+The most common rooms to consider are bedrooms, bathrooms, living rooms, offices, dens/playrooms, and kitchens.

 Second-Story Addition

-For those who live in areas where land is either way too expensive or simply unavailable, second-story additions allow homeowners to greatly expand their living space without building out.
+For those who live in areas where land is either way too expensive or simply unavailable, second-story additions allow homeowners to expand their living space significantly without building out.

 1. Pros and cons of adding a second story